vaszig/money_handler_API/readme.md

 ## CI/CD - Github action

 There is a CI/CD pipeline on every push to master branch which tests the code, pushes it to dockerhub and deploys it to heroku if the all previous jobs have passed.
-For this the file cicd.yml must be in the root of the project (/.github/workflows/cicd.yml)
+The file cicd.yml must be in the root of the project (/.github/workflows/cicd.yml)

 ## Usage